YaHsuanChu/orchestraTextureClassification/README.md

-# Orchestral Texture Classification woth Convolution
+# Orchestral Texture Classification with Convolution

 We have investigated the classification of different textural elements in orchestral symbolic music data.
 A simple convolutional neural network (CNN) is utilized to perform the classification task in a track-wise and bar-wise manner.
 Preliminary results are reported, and different training parameters, including the use of contextual data and the combination of tracks, are also discussed.